Hidden Costs After Moving Into a Home

 The first year of ownership is financially unusual.
 The buyer may have used a large amount of cash for the down payment, closing costs, moving, deposits, and setup.
 At the same time, the home may need repairs, tools, cleaning, insurance review, utility deposits, and furniture.

 This is why the first year should not be used as a simple measure of normal ownership.
 It may be more expensive because of transition costs.
 Or it may look artificially calm if maintenance is deferred.
-Either way, the owner should be careful about assuming the first year tells the whole story.

 A better plan separates move-in costs from long-term ownership costs.
 Move-in costs are the expenses needed to take possession and make the home functional.
 Long-term costs are the ongoing expenses of operating, maintaining, repairing, and eventually selling the home.